redstrate/redstrate.com/content/software/watersymbol/index.md

 summary: "Fire Emblem clone for a course final project."
 ---

-A Fire Emblem clone using libGDX and Java.
-This is for a course final project, and it features stuff like:
+A really bare-bones Fire Emblem clone using libGDX and Java.

 ![Screenshot of the main (and only) game area](screenshot.webp)

-It features:
+# Features

 * Proper A* navigation for enemies, and is also player unit pathing.
 * All the assets are wholly created by me, except for the default Arial font included in libGDX.
 * Working gameplay loop, allowing you to kill or be killed by the enemy units on a test map.